Observation History and Delay#

 delay_hold_prob (default: 0.0) Probability [0, 1] of keeping the previous lag instead of resampling.

-delay_update_period (default: 0) How often (in steps) to resample the lag and potentially get a new observation.
+delay_update_period (default: 0) How often (in steps) to resample the lag.
 If 0, resample every step.
-If > 0, the observation may repeat for N steps (models sensors that refresh slower than control rate).
+If N > 0, the lag value stays constant for N steps before being resampled (creates temporally correlated latency patterns).

 Sensor captures: A B C D E F G H